felixcwj/face-deid-emotion-metrics/README.md

 Each processed file produces one row with columns:
 1. filename (relative path under `input/`)
-2. FaceNet similarity (%)
+2. FaceNet (%)
-3. LPIPS similarity (%)
+3. LPIPS (%)
-4. Final face similarity score (%)
+4. Final score (%)
-5. FER emotion similarity (%)
+5. FER emotion (%)
-6. DeepFace emotion similarity (%)
+6. DeepFace emotion (%)

 Formatting rules:
 - Filename column auto-expands to fit the longest path.
-- All cells are horizontally and vertically centered.
+- Metric headers and values stay centered with one decimal place.
-- The Final score column uses bold text.
+- Final score (%) stays bold and sits between thick vertical borders (LPIPS | Final) and (Final | FER).
-- Thick vertical borders separate (LPIPS | Final) and (Final | FER) to visually split identity/style vs. emotion blocks.
+- The header row, table frame, and last data row are outlined with thick borders so the table reads well in Excel.

 ## Requirements